Calibration Plots for Binary Responses

 legend Logical, should a legend be added when more than one model is supplied?

-pos Character, the position of the legend passed to legend.
+pos Character, legend position passed to legend.

 xlim The x limits of the plot.